-(c) If the representative's authority or decision is not in dispute, the representative shall make a reasonable effort to transfer the principal to the care of another physician or health care provider; and
+(c) If the representative's authority or decision is not in dispute, the representative shall make a reasonable effort to transfer the principal to the care of another physician or health care provider; and ing the patient, either discharge the patient or make a reasonable effort to locate a different health care provider and authorize the transfer of the patient to that provider.
+[Formerly 97.070; 1993 c.767 §20]

-(d) If there is no health care representative for an incapable patient, and the health care decisions are not in dispute, the health care provider shall, without abandoning the patient, either discharge the patient or make a reasonable effort to locate a different health care provider and authorize the transfer of the patient to that provider.
-[Formerly 97.070; 1993 c.767 s.20]
+(d) If there is no health care representative for an incapable patient, and the health care decisions are not in dispute, the health care provider shall, without abandon-

-127.635 Withdrawal of life-sustaining procedures; conditions; selection of health care representative in certain cases; required consultation.
-(1) Life-sustaining procedures as defined in ORS 127.505 which would otherwise be applied to an incapable principal who does not have an appointed health care representative or applicable valid advance directive may be withheld or withdrawn in accordance with subsections (2) and (3) of this section if the principal has been medically confirmed to be in one of the following conditions:
+127.635 Withdrawal of life-sustaining conditions; selection procedures; of health care representative in certain cases; required consultation.
+(1) Lifesustaining procedures as defined in ORS 127.505 which would otherwise be applied to an incapable principal who does not have an appointed health care representative or applicable valid advance directive may be withheld or withdrawn in accordance with subsections (2) and (3) of this section if the principal has been medically confirmed to be in one of the following conditions: